MicrosoftDocs/learn/learn-pr/iot/troubleshoot-device-connections-communication/includes/2-manage-device-reconnections-resilient-applications.md

 Connection failures can happen at many levels:

-* Network errors: disconnected socket and name resolution errors
+* Network errors including disconnected socket and name resolution errors
-* Protocol-level errors for HTTP, AMQP, and MQTT transport: detached links or expired sessions
+* Protocol-level errors for HTTP, AMQP, and MQTT transport including detached links or expired sessions
-* Application-level errors that result from either local mistakes: invalid credentials or service behavior (for example, exceeding the quota or throttling)
+* Application-level errors that result from either local mistakes including invalid credentials or service behavior (for example, exceeding the quota or throttling)

-The device SDKs detect errors at all three levels.
-OS-related errors and hardware errors aren't detected and handled by the device SDKs.

 The device SDKs detect errors at all three levels.
 However, device SDKs don't detect and handle OS-related errors and hardware errors.
 The SDK design is based on The [Transient Fault Handling Guidance](/azure/architecture/best-practices/transient-faults#general-guidelines) from the Azure Architecture Center.